everx-labs/ton-labs-contracts/solidity/depool/README.md

 TONOS-CLI allows to manage several types of stakes.
 For details on stake types refer to the [DePool specifications](https://docs.ton.dev/86757ecb2/v/0/p/45d6eb-depool-specifications).

-Below are listed the commands used to manage stakes.
+#### DePool fees

-> Note: All these commands are subject to an additional fee (by default 0.5 tons), that is partially spent to pay for DePool executing the command.
+All staking commands are subject to an additional fee (by default 0.5 tons), that is partially spent to pay for DePool executing the command.
 The change is then returned to the sender.
 This value can be adjusted in TONOS-CLI config.

-> Note: Additionally, when DePool receives the stake and rewards back from elector and processes the funds of participants, 0.04*(N+1) tons are deducted from the stake, where N is the number of participants, to cover the costs of executing this action.
-This fee is set in the `retOrReinvFee` DePool parameter, which can be viewed through `getDePoolInfo` get-method.
+Additionally, when DePool receives the stake and rewards back from elector and processes the funds of participants, it uses the rewards to top up its balance:

+1. first to `m_balanceThreshold` = DePool's balance at the time of deployment - 5 tons
+2. then it takes `retOrReinvFee*(N+1)` tokens, where N is the number of participants.`retOrReinvFee` is set to 0,04 tons in the current version of DePool and can only be changed in contract code.
+It can be viewed through `getDePoolInfo`get-method.

+These two fees cover DePool's operational expenses and are deducted only from validation rewards.
+If DePool doesn't receive rewards in a round, it will not be able to top up its balance.

 ### Configure TONOS-CLI for DePool operations